 One Inner Circle member is a top performer whose company is crumbling—leadership in flux, a PE-backed playbook that hasn't been updated in a decade.
 He's been quietly building a coaching practice on the side, already generating revenue and serving clients.
 On paper, he's ready.
 But his identity is still wired to the old version of himself.
 He hired a nervous system expert to work through the fear (not fear of failure, but fear of actually succeeding at something new).

 Another Inner Circle member works at a legacy tech company running a 2016 playbook in 2026.
-He’s building a consulting practice, helping founders remove themselves as the bottleneck in their own businesses.
+He’s building a consulting practice to help founders remove themselves as the bottleneck in their businesses.
 He can see the exit.
 He just hasn't walked through the door yet.

 These aren't unusual stories.
 They're the rule.
 The transition from Level I to Level II to Level III is an identity problem, not a strategy problem.
 And solving identity problems requires a daily practice—a purposeful operating system that keeps you clear and honest about who you're becoming, not just what you're building.